kalekundert/parametrize_from_file/docs/optional_params.rst

 Schema approach
 ===============
-The *schema* argument to `parametrize_from_file` can be used to fill in unspecified parameters with default values.
+The *schema* argument to `parametrize` can be used to fill in unspecified parameters with default values.
 This takes advantage of the fact that, although every set of parameters needs to have all the same keys, the schema is applied before this check is made.
 So it's possible for the schema to fill in any missing keys.
 In fact, *Parametrize From File* comes with a `defaults` function that does exactly this.
 The following example shows how it works.
 First, the parameter file:

 .. literalinclude:: optional_params/test_vector_schema.nt
    :caption: test_vector.nt